davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
 - Flush the RAMs at the beginning of each run
+- For the vibratome, show the progress of the slicing sequence as a percentage
+- Deal with multithread exception in the Filterwheel class
 - Maybe implement an automatic laser power increase depending on the imaging depth
 - Maybe install VTK to display tiff images